storm-platform/storm-execution-reana/README.rst

 About
 =====

-Storm Runner Plugin to allow the experiment reproduction using the `Reana <https://reanahub.io/>`_ services.
+Storm Execution Plugin to allow the experiment reproduction using the `Reana <https://reanahub.io/>`_ services.

 - Free software: MIT license;
 - Documentation: https://storm-runner-reana.readthedocs.io/